localstack/docs/content/en/user-guide/integrations/terraform/index.md

 ```

 {{< alert title="Note">}}
-In case of issues resolving this DNS record, we can fallback to `http://localhost:4566` in combination with the provider setting `s3_use_path_style = true`.
-The S3 service endpoint is slightly
-different from the other service endpoints, because AWS is deprecating path-style based access for hosting buckets.
+If there are any difficulties resolving this DNS record, you can utilize `http://localhost:4566` as a fallback option in combination with setting `s3_use_path_style = true` in the provider.
+It's worth noting that the S3 service endpoint differs slightly from the other service endpoints due to AWS deprecating path-style based access for hosting buckets.
 {{< /alert >}}

 ### Final Configuration

-The final (minimal) configuration to deploy an S3 bucket thus looks like this
+The final minimal configuration for deploying an S3 bucket via a `main.tf` file should resemble the following:

 ```hcl
 provider "aws" {